-An outdoor gas grill has become an essential piece of home furnishings and is the most popular form of consumer outdoor cookers that are sold.
+An outdoor gas grill has become an essential piece of home appliance.
 Unless you have the funds to purchase a Professional gas grill then you will likely run through a couple of these throughout your career as the in-house pit master.
 Knowing how they work may help you find a part you need to keep an older but workable grill running or if you are in the market for a new one you can at least know what the sales person is talking about as they try to sell you that two thousand dollar stainless grill with the beer keg built in.

 Parts of an Outdoor Gas Grill